-Teacher in Charge: Mr M. Terry
+Teacher in Charge: Mr M. Terry.

-Recommended Prior LearningEligibility to study at Level 2.
+Eligibility to study NCEA Level 2.
 While Level 1 Economics will be useful, it is not a pre-requisite for Level 2.

 This course looks at the macroeconomic issues facing New Zealand.
 For each of inflation, international trade, economic growth, unemployment, students see how it is measured, its causes and impact and the application of an economic model.
 The role of government is examined in its role to implement monetary and fiscal policy, to regulate and deregulate and to promote free trade or protection.